Ojochogwu866/Mavhir/data/README.md

 # Data Directory

-This directory contains training data and examples for the Toxicity Predictor API.
+This directory contains training data and examples for the predictor API.

 ## Structure